top of page

 Cost: $150 onboarding fee (upon acceptance)

-Dates: Interns are accepted and onboarded every three months, with start dates of March 1, June 1, September 1, and December 1 (6-month commitment).
+Dates: The start dates are March 1, June 1, September 1, and December 1 (a 6-month commitment).

 Eligibility: High school students who are at least 16 years old and can commit 96 hours (6 months) are eligible to apply (Level I interns).